studio-releaf/releaf-legal/privacy_en.md

 Upon deletion, all your personal data will be removed from our active systems within 30 days.

+### 12.1 Resetting Your Data (Without Deleting Your Account)

+If you wish to clear only your in-app progress data (smoking/quit history, relapse records, earned rewards, and statistics) without deleting your account:

+1. Open Fovabera
+2. Go to Profile → Reset
+3. Tap "Reset"
+4. Confirm

+Resetting does not delete your account or login credentials; it only clears your progress data.
+This action cannot be undone.

 ## 13. Data Security

 We implement reasonable technical and organizational measures to protect your data: